pingnak/AIRvsCocos/readme.md

 On the Windows side of things, Cocos2D requires Visual Studio 2012, or later.

+## Platform Requirements

+For Cocos2D, Windows type builds need Windows OS.
+Mac/iOS builds need to run in OS X.  Web or Android will work on either.

+For AIR, you can generate AIR, Android or iOS files in Mac/Windows, but to make the 'native installer' AIR application, Windows for Windows, Mac for Mac.

 ## The Sad Story of Linux + AIR

 There isn't one.
 At least, not an up-to-date one, with straight-forward installation rules.
-So I'm setting that aside, and making sure Cocos2D-js works.
+So I'm setting that aside, and making sure Cocos2D-js works, instead.

 ## Version Control

 There are folders you shouldn't add to version control.
 For instance, the 'depends' folder, that 'setup' creates.
-Once it has extracted the archives, there are literally over 60,000 little files and binaries in them.
-If you wish to preserve the archives (since it's likely in the future that you might not be able to download them again), be selective of what you add to version control, and 'exclude' the extracted folders.
+Once it has extracted the archives, there are literally over 100,000 little files and binaries in them.
+If you wish to preserve the archives (since it's likely in the future that you might not be able to download them again), back them up separately.
+Be selective of what you add to version control, and 'exclude' the extracted folders.
 They can be re-extracted, without forcing everyone to download that mountain of fecal matter from version controlm again.
 Doing it *like this* (not necessarily *exactly like this*), means you'll have the 'right' versions of everything, later on, when you need to fix or change something.

 The folder tree that happens after you invoke 'cocos new' is also full of crap that you don't want in version control.
 Part of the reason I made these scripts